Creating a Catalog Price Rule

 Step 1: Add a New Rule

-On the Admin sidebar, tap Marketing.
-Then under Promotions, choose Catalog Price Rule.
+On the Admin sidebar, go to Marketing > Promotions > Catalog Price Rule.

-In the upper-right corner, tap Add New Rule.
+In the upper-right corner, click Add New Rule.

-The Rule Information section displays, with expandable sections for Conditions and Actions.
+The Rule Information section includes expandable sections for Conditions and Actions.

 In the Rule Information section, do the following: